William Roy: Early life and family

-that "Some time after 1738 (when Roy was 12) he moved to Edinburgh and gained experience of surveying and making plans, probably as a civilian draughtsman at the office of the Board of Ordnance at Edinburgh Castle."
-It is possible that he may have been employed there as a boy because it was normal procedure for the board to employ "cadets" aged ten or eleven who were trained to become civilian surveyors and draughtsmen.
-Roy was certainly associated with the board by 1746 (aged 20), for he was the author of an official map of Culloden made soon after the battle.
+The next few years of his life are poorly documented and have been the subject of much speculation.
+Roy was certainly associated with the Board of Ordnance by about 1747 (aged 21) when he drew a map of Culloden made some time after the battle.

-As an employee of the board he would have come to notice of Lieutenant-Colonel David Watson, Deputy Quartermaster-General of the Military District of North Britain for the board, whose headquarters was in Edinburgh.
-The terms of Roy's employment are unknown but must have some opportunity to undertake private surveys for he was reported as a respected land surveyor employed by the Callander family at their Craigforth estate near Stirling prior to his work for the military.
+He had come to the notice of Lieutenant-Colonel David Watson, Deputy Quartermaster-General of the Military District of North Britain for the board, whose headquarters were in Edinburgh.
+At an unknown date Roy had had some opportunity to gain experience by undertaking private surveys for he was a respected land surveyor employed by the Callander family at their Craigforth estate near Stirling sometime before he joined the army in 1755.

 Roy maintained his connections to his birthplace and the people living there.
 A servant for the Lockharts of Lee recalled his visits there over time, as his national reputation grew.
 She noted that at first he would dine in the servants hall, in later years he would dine with the family, and later still he would be seated at the right hand of the Laird.